 How to trade cryptocurrencies

-First, traders can operate with a higher degree of anonymity than on regular cryptocurrency exchanges.
-Regular cryptocurrency exchanges let you buy and sell crypto with fiat currencies—the US dollar, the British pound, and so on—but require you to provide proof of your identity.
-Some of the peer-to-peer sites ask no questions.
-Loopholes are being closed, but they are very popular as a way of trading cash for crypto without the government snooping.
+First, traders can operate with a higher degree of anonymity than on regular cryptocurrency platforms, where you are required to provide proof of your identity before the transactions are executed.
+Some peer-to-peer sites ask no questions.
+They are very popular as a way of trading cash for crypto without government involvement.

 How to select cryptocurrencies